 Process, risk and control documentation, Risk assessments, Audit work papers, Control testing results, Compliance requirements and assessments, Incident data, Corporate investigations and case files, Asset lists, Person information, potentially including personally identifiable information, Patient information, including potentially personal health information.

-All data is housed in a PostgreSQL RDS database or an S3 bucket for file uploads.
-All data and files are encrypted at rest using an AES-256 algorithm and in transit using Transport Layer Security (TLS) 1.2.
+Data is housed in a PostgreSQL RDS database or an S3 bucket for file uploads.
+Data and files are encrypted at rest using an AES-256 algorithm and in transit using Transport Layer Security (TLS) v1.3 and v1.2.
 Users can only interact with the data through the web user interface (WUI) or the REST API.
 Users must possess valid login credentials with proper authorization to access the data through either mechanism.

-All data interactions through the WUI also flow through the REST API.
-All data access occurs through the REST API.
+Data interactions through the WUI also flow through the REST API.
+Data access occurs through the REST API.
 Administrative users have an additional option to upload data through an Excel data import tool.
 The Excel data import tool also uses the REST API to upload data.

 Users may export data they are authorized to access by running a report and exporting the result to Excel.